Layona1981/Bioinfo_BMMB_852/HW_12/README.md

 - `clean`: Cleans up generated files, removing all intermediate outputs.
 - `help`: Lists all available targets and their descriptions.

-## Notes

-- Ensure you have sufficient disk space for downloading and processing the genome data and reads.
-- If you encounter any issues, check the output messages for guidance on what went wrong.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+### Genome Analysis Workflow

+This project provides a Makefile for performing genome analysis, including downloading genomic data, simulating sequencing reads, aligning reads, calling variants, and generating summary reports.

 ### Discussion of the VCF File

-The resulting VCF (Variant Call Format) file contains information about the variants detected in the aligned sequencing data.
+The resulting VCF file contains information about the variants detected in the aligned sequencing data.
 Here are some points to consider:

-- **Content**: The VCF file includes various fields such as chromosome position, reference allele, alternate allele, quality scores, and genotype information for each sample.
+- `Content`: The VCF file includes various fields such as chromosome position, reference allele, alternate allele, quality scores, and genotype information for each sample.
-- **Variants**: Look for SNPs (single nucleotide polymorphisms) and indels (insertions/deletions).
+- `Variants`: Look for SNPs (single nucleotide polymorphisms) and indels (insertions/deletions).
 The number and type of variants can provide insights into genetic diversity, mutations, and potential associations with traits or diseases.
 - **Quality**: Evaluate the quality scores for the variants to determine their reliability.
 High-quality variants are more likely to be true positives.
 - **Comparative Analysis**: If you have multiple samples, compare the VCF files to identify common and unique variants across samples.